-- Represent the Complete Data Journey: Be able to monitor every step in the data journey in-depth within tools, data, and infrastructure and over complex organizational boundaries.
+- Represent the Complete Data Journey: Be able to monitor every step in the data journey in-depth across tools, data, and infrastructure and over complex organizational boundaries.

 - Production Expectations, Data and Tool Testing, and Alerts: Be able to set time, quality control, and process step order rules/expectations with proactive (but not too noisy) push notifications.

 - Development Data and Tool Testing: validate your entire data journey in the development process.
-Enable team member to ‘pull the pain forward’ to increase the delivery rate and lowers the risk of deploying new insight.
+Enable team members to ‘pull the pain forward’ to increase the delivery rate and lower the risk of deploying new insight.

-- Historical Dashboards and Root Cause Analysis: store data over time about what happened to every data journey to learn from your mistakes and improve
+- Historical Dashboards and Root Cause Analysis: store data over time about what happened to every data journey and learn from your mistakes and improve

 - A User Interface Specific for Every Role: Easy to understand, the role-based UI allows everyone on the team — IT, managers, data engineers, scientists, analysts, and your business customer to be on the same page.

-- Simple integrations and an open API: a solution should include pre-built, fast, easy integrations, and an open API drives quick integrations without replacing existing tools.
+- Simple integrations and an open API: a solution should include pre-built, fast, easy integrations and an open API to enable rapid implementations without replacing existing tools.

-- Monitor Costs and end-user usage tracking: Be able to include specific cost items (e.g., server costs) as part of your data journey.
-Likewise, be able to monitor user usage data for tables and reports.
-This data can help your tell if a data journey’s costs outweigh its benefits.
+- Monitor costs and end-user usage tracking: Be able to include specific cost items (e.g., server costs) as part of your data journey.
+Likewise, be able to monitor usage data for tables and reports.
+This data can help tell if a data journey’s costs outweigh its benefits.

-- Accelerators and Automators: team wants to start quickly with understanding their data journey and creating a set of data tests and expectations that can tell them where things are going wrong.
-DataOps observability should be able to generate =, automatically a base set of data tests and expectations so that team can get value quickly.
+- Start Fast With low Effort: start quickly with understanding your data journeys and create a set of data tests and expectations that can identify where things are going wrong.
+DataOps Observability should be able to generate, automatically, a base set of data tests and expectations so that teams can get value quickly.

 Who cares about DataOps Observability?